Important update: this right expired on the 1st of July 2022 and therefore can no longer be used

 Is this a permanent change to the law?

+We are aware that certain PBSA's in Glasgow are willfully ignoring this legistlation.
 If you need any further advice on this situation please contact the SRC Advice Centre